indika/blog/_posts/2013-10-25-cooking-with-chef.md

 {% endhighlight %}

-This installs Ruby, RubyGems and Chef on target mach.
+This installs Ruby, RubyGems and Chef on target machine.
 Chef needs to be installed on the server

 ## Create a secret file and SCP it

 Vulnerable pieces should be encrypted.
-More about this listen.
+More about this later.
 For now, simply generate a secret key and upload it via SCP.

 {% highlight bash %}